 The cost of having a private water supply sampled or risk assessed

 We can charge for sampling, undertaking risk assessments and for work involved in ensuring compliance with standards.
-Our charges are set out in this table
+View our charges.

 If you have a supply serving a single domestic premises, we don't routinely visit but can undertake sampling at your request, in which case there is a charge.

 We're required to keep records of the supply, any samples taken and related results and any enforcement action taken.
 This information is sent to the Drinking Water Inspectorate annually and must be kept securely for 30 years.
 However, this information is not included in a public register.